 At in-person events, please notify a community organizer or volunteer directly.
 Organizers/volunteers can be identified by a "Volunteer" t-shirt.

-Email: email@example.com (this email address may not be monitored during in-person events)
+Email: email@example.com (This email goes to Julie, Rob and Maureen but keep in mind this email address may not be monitored during in-person events.)

 This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.